ImFusionGmbH/public-demos/Example2D3DRegistration/README.md

 ![Screenshot of the 2D/3D Registration Plugin in Action](screenshot2d3d.png)

-The screenshot above uses a (Creative Commons Attribution-ShareAlike 4.0, see https://osf.io/amh4f/) license CT volume from the 2020 VerSe Challenge (see citations below).
+The screenshot above uses a Creative Commons Attribution-ShareAlike 4.0 (see https://osf.io/amh4f/ ) licensed CT volume from the 2020 VerSe Challenge (see citations below).

 ## Requirements and Build Instructions